Module 2

 Dear Lena,

-Thank you for your inquiry.
+Thanks for the inquiry.
 NovaTech is at the forefront of responsible AI adoption in financial services.
-Our CMO, Fiona Gallagher, would be delighted to discuss our approach with you.
-She's available for a call on Thursday afternoon or Friday morning.
+Our CMO, Fiona Gallagher, is available for a call Thursday afternoon or Friday morning.

 Elena Vasquez

-The response doesn't address any of the journalist's three specific questions.
-Lena recognises it immediately.
+The response addresses none of Lena's three questions.
 She doesn't reply.
-Instead, she posts on X at 5:30 PM:
+At 5:30 PM she posts on X:

-By Thursday morning, the tweet has 3,400 engagements.
-Two other fintech publications have picked it up.
-The Central Bank of Ireland's press team has seen it.
-Robert Acheson's complaint was handled as a standard customer service ticket — he received an automated email and replied: "I don't want an automated apology from the same company that had an AI lying to me.
-I'm filing with the Central Bank."
+Thursday morning: 3,400 engagements.
+Two fintech publications have picked it up.
+The Central Bank's press team has seen it.
+Acheson got an automated apology and replied: "I don't want an auto-apology from the company whose AI lied to me.
+Filing with the Central Bank."

-Elena, we've lost control of this.
-The journalist is publishing tomorrow with or without our input.
+We've lost control of this.
+The journalist is publishing tomorrow with or without us.
 The customer has escalated to the Central Bank.
-And Fiona isn't back until tonight.
-If she walks into that journalist call on Friday with a "nothing to see here" posture, this becomes the lead story, not a sidebar.
+Fiona isn't back until tonight.
+If she walks into the Friday call with "nothing to see here," this becomes the lead, not a sidebar.

 Elena